CE-Programming/toolchain/examples/standalone/cpp_tireal_pi_montecarlo/readme.md

 This uses the Monte Carlo method to estimate pi.

 As expected, it is very slow.
 You can quit by pressing a key at any time.
 You can also just run it in CEmu, unthrottled, where it takes around 30s.

----

-This demo is part of the CE C SDK Toolchain.